If you’re looking to get your forklift license, now is a great time.

 Do you need to be certified before applying for a forklift job?

-But another way to look at the question is whether or not your prospective employer will want you to have forklift training before they hire you.
+Another way to look at the question is whether or not your prospective employer will want you to have forklift training before they hire you.
 In other words, will they want you to have gone through the kinds of online or in-person training courses we’ve covered in this post?

 And the answer to that is it’s not always required - but it certainly won’t hurt.